sami-ennedoui/sami-ennedoui/README.md

 **Datasheet Parser & Code Generator** *(in progress)*
-Built for the N7 Racing Team's BMS pole: a containerized Python tool that parses non-standardized component datasheets (PDF) and auto-generates `.h` header files.
+Built for the N7 Racing Team's BMS pole: a containerized Python tool that parses non-standardized component datasheets (PDF), can also generate .h header files if necessary.
 Functional prototype.
 Currently working on multi-format robustness and autonomous agent architecture with LLMs.
 `Python` `Podman` `PDF parsing` `LLM integration`